0xSpaceShard/starknet-hardhat-plugin/README.md

   },
   mocha: {
     // Used for deployment in Mocha tests
-    // Defaults to "alpha", which is preconfigured even if you don't see it under `networks:`
+    // Defaults to "alpha" (for Alpha testnet), which is preconfigured even if you don't see it under `networks:`
     starknetNetwork: "myNetwork"
   }
   ...